Originally published December 9, 2019. Last updated March 11, 2025.

 Imagine:

 What would you do?
 Unless you’ve thought about it beforehand, you may get out of the car when it’s not safe or freeze up when staying belted in the car could be the wrong move.
+But like everything with motorsports, making the right move in the moment is just a matter of practice.
+Here are four steps you can take now to be ready:

 1. Know the Track Rules and Procedures